 The following rules apply:

-- Your employer must have breached the terms of your employment contract (including non-written terms that are implied into your contract such as the term of mutual trust and confidence)
+- Your employer has breached the terms of your employment contract (including non-written terms that are implied into your contract, such as the term of mutual trust and confidence).

-- Your employer’s conduct must lead you to resign (with or without serving your notice period)
+- Your employer’s conduct is the direct reason you're resigning (with or without serving your notice period).

 The reasons you leave your job must be serious.
 For example, your employer: